Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 A. The Bank is a share company duly licensed in Ethiopia by the National Bank of Ethiopia, including authorization to conduct Islamic banking activities, and it requires specialized software systems to support its financial services and operations.

-B. CICO has developed a proprietary digital multi-currency wallet and operator management software platform (defined herein as the "System") and offers to license this System to The Bank under the brand name "CICO" with Hijra Bank as co-brand partner in Bank-specific contexts, and to provide related support and maintenance services, all in accordance with the terms and conditions of this Agreement.
+B. CICO has developed a proprietary digital multi-currency wallet and operator management software platform (defined herein as the "System") and offers to license this System to The Bank under the brand name "CICO CASH" with Hijra Bank as co-brand partner in Bank-specific contexts, and to provide related support and maintenance services, all in accordance with the terms and conditions of this Agreement.

 **NOW, THEREFORE,** in consideration of the mutual covenants and promises contained herein, the Parties hereby agree as follows: